 Two of Tokyo’s hubs of pop culture, Akihabara and Harajuku, are fun microcosms to explore the culture of modern Japan.
 Akihabara for electronics, anime and video game toilets; Harajuku for fashion, sweet treats and cat costumes!

 The sky was a pale blue, with airplane contrails criss-crossing the frozen winter air high above, and a bright, shining sun.
 It was a great day to visit one of Tokyo’s most peaceful places, the huge gardens of the imperial palace, and residence of Emperor Akihito of Japan.

 One of Tokyo’s most iconic sights is the famous Shibuya crossing.
 This spectacular neon-lit intersection transforms when the pedestrian lights turn green, and up to 3000 people swarm across the road at the same time!
 But, as one of Tokyo’s most celebrated (and crowded) nightlife spots, there’s plenty more to see nearby!
-Let’s have a … More The Shibuya scramble: an illustrated guide to Tokyo’s heart of entertainment
+Let’s have a … More The Amazing Shibuya Scramble: Tokyo’s Heart of Entertainment

 Shinjuku is Tokyo big city life all rolled up into one lively ward.
 Shopping, eating, drinking, flashing neon signs, giant crowds in suits; it’s all here, right next to the world’s busiest train station.
 Shinjuku is a big economic hub in Tokyo, and a wonderful jumping off point into the neon-lit megacity madness that many … More What to see in Shinjuku for first-time visitors